umairchd/csv_product_report/README.md

 The project also includes unit tests to ensure the correctness of the script.

-**Project Structure**
+**Project Structure**&nbsp;

-The project is structured as follows:
+The project is structured as follows:&nbsp;

-product_report.rb: The main Ruby script that reads the CSV file, generates the JSON report, and handles potential errors.
+product_report.rb: The main Ruby script that reads the CSV file, generates the JSON report, and handles potential errors.&nbsp;

 products.csv: The sample CSV file containing the product data.
-You can replace this file with your own CSV file or modify it as needed.
+You can replace this file with your own CSV file or modify it as needed.&nbsp;

 product_report_spec.rb: The unit tests for the ProductReport script.
-These tests verify the correctness of the read_csv and generate_report methods.
+These tests verify the correctness of the read_csv and generate_report methods.&nbsp;

-**Usage**
+**Usage**&nbsp;

-To use the script, follow these steps:
+To use the script, follow these steps:&nbsp;

-Ensure you have Ruby installed on your system.
-Clone the GitHub repository: git clone https://github.com/umairchd/csv_product_report.git Navigate to the project directory: cd csv_product_report Ensure that your CSV file is named products.csv and is placed in the project directory.
-Modify the file content as needed.
+Ensure you have Ruby installed on your system.&nbsp; Clone the GitHub repository: git clone https://github.com/umairchd/csv_product_report.git&nbsp; Navigate to the project directory: cd csv_product_report&nbsp; Ensure that your CSV file is named products.csv and is placed in the project directory.
+Modify the file content as needed.&nbsp;
-Run the script: ruby product_report.rb
+Run the script: ruby product_report.rb&nbsp;
-The script will read the CSV file, generate a JSON report, and display the report on the console.
+The script will read the CSV file, generate a JSON report, and display the report on the console.&nbsp;

-**Testing**
+**Testing**&nbsp;

-To run the unit tests, follow these steps:
+To run the unit tests, follow these steps:&nbsp;

-Make sure you have the RSpec gem installed (gem install rspec) if you haven't already.
+Make sure you have the RSpec gem installed (gem install rspec) if you haven't already.&nbsp;

-Run the tests: rspec product_report_spec.rb
+Run the tests: rspec product_report_spec.rb&nbsp;

-The tests will verify that the read_csv and generate_report methods work as expected.
+The tests will verify that the read_csv and generate_report methods work as expected.&nbsp;

-**Error Handling**
+**Error Handling**&nbsp;

-The script includes error handling to gracefully handle potential issues.
+The script includes error handling to gracefully handle potential issues. &nbsp;

-If the CSV file is not found, an Errno::ENOENT error is raised and an error message is displayed.
+If the CSV file is not found, an Errno::ENOENT error is raised and an error message is displayed. &nbsp;

-If the CSV file has an invalid format, a CSV::MalformedCSVError error is raised and an error message is displayed.
+If the CSV file has an invalid format, a CSV::MalformedCSVError error is raised and an error message is displayed.&nbsp;

-**Dependencies**
+**Dependencies**&nbsp;

-The project depends on the following Ruby gems:
+The project depends on the following Ruby gems:&nbsp;

-csv: Used for reading the CSV file.
+csv: Used for reading the CSV file.&nbsp;

-json: Used for generating the JSON report.
+json: Used for generating the JSON report.&nbsp;

-rspec: Used for testing the script.
+rspec: Used for testing the script.&nbsp;